Continuous Delivery and DevOps: Is your team ready?

 - Automate, as a team

 - Optimize for the whole

-1: Orient towards value for your organization
+Stage One: Orient towards value for your organization

 Just do a Google search on "why devops" and you'll find all kinds of justifications.
-However, devops is not a goal in and of itself.
+However, DevOps is not a goal in and of itself.
 It needs to fit the unique goals and direction of your organization.
 Even if your management desires the common justifications, these justifications become unique when applied to your products and services.
 Shipping your product faster is not the same as Etsy deploying 50 times a day.
 Shipping your service with better quality is not the same as Netflix maintaining sub-second MTTR.

-To the extent that devops is an extension of agile, this first stage is the same for both.
+To the extent that DevOps is an extension of agile, this first stage is the same for both.

 It's about knowing what your company values, and planning in those terms.